lcms analysis

 Samples that require characterization or quality control (QC) are normally run on our single-quadruple or ion-trap systems.
 The analysis is usually carried out in full scan mode, meaning the mass spectrometer is set to scan over a mass range covering at least 200 Dalton above the sample mass.
 The lower mass limit in a full can is usually set at 100 or 150 Dalton.
 The sensitivity of full scan mode is around the low-micromole level, or ~1 µg/ml.

-Our generic LC/MS method is a 7-minute gradient run on a 2.1×50 mm 3u C18 column with binary mobile phases.
+Our generic Liquid Chromatography Mass Spectrometry LC/MS method is a 7-minute gradient run on a 2.1×50 mm 3u C18 column with binary mobile phases.
 Depending on the polarity of the sample, we usually need to make several runs and adjust the gradient profile to optimize the separation and then only report the best result from the multiple trials.
 The report always contains a UV trace at custom designated wavelength or a total summation of 190-400 nm, and a TIC (total ion current) trace.
 Also included in the report are the spectra of the major chromatographic peaks, except the void volume peak.
 Since the 7-minute run include equilibrium time, our report may or may not include the equilibrium port of the chromatogram depending on whether there is any meaningful peak showing up during that time.

 We routinely accept customer designated method to run on our systems.
 Usually, the customer has to provide the specific column if the method requires a column other than what we have.
 In some cases, the customer also needs to provide the solvent(s), such as for normal phase and ion-pair runs.